-In contrast, premier MSPs offer 24/7/365 support so that issues can be tackled as soon as you report them, thereby preventing problems from getting worse and requiring costly and time-wasting fixes.
+Premier MSPs in Toronto, like XBASE Technologies, offer live 24/7/365 support so that issues can be tackled as soon as they are reported by you or the MSP’s monitoring systems, thereby preventing problems from getting worse and requiring costly and time-wasting fixes.
 And the faster these are resolved, the sooner your staff can resume focusing on their tasks and be as productive as they can be for the business.

 Once-a-week visits could leave your business more vulnerable to cyberattacks

-Your MSP partner systematically and automatically applies all patches and updates to computers remotely as soon as these patches and updates are available — even in the middle of the night — and monitors your networks for suspicious activity so that they can alert you immediately and work to thwart an attack in progress.
+Your outsourced IT support partner systematically and automatically applies all patches and updates to computers remotely as soon as these patches and updates are available—even in the middle of the night—and monitors your networks for suspicious activity, so that they can alert you immediately and work to thwart an attack in progress.